 - The alcohol sales establishments knowingly sold, furnished, gave away, or caused the sale, furnishing, or giving away of alcohol to people.

-Disciplinary Policies that Protect the Defendant
+Disciplinary Policies That Protect the Defendant

 - False Identification: The person in question presented the defendant with a government-issued document or a document that appeared to be government-issued as evidence of their age and identity.